Crime Data Assistant

 Key caveat: The data you see here reflects what agencies submitted to the FBI though not all agencies have reported in all years, especially before 1960.
 Additionally, not every crime is reported to law enforcement every year.

-NIBRS Explorer (National Incident-Based Reporting System)
+NIBRS (National Incident-Based Reporting System)

 NIBRS is the FBI's modern, incident-level crime reporting system.
 Instead of just reporting annual totals, agencies submit detailed records for every individual crime incident — including information about victims, offenders, weapons, drugs, property, injuries, and how the case was resolved.